haven-protocol-org/haven-web-core/README.md

-# Monero JavaScript Library
+# Haven Web Core a Fork of Monero Javascript

-A Node.js library for creating Monero applications using RPC or WebAssembly bindings to [monero v0.16.0.1 'Nitrogen Nebula'](https://github.com/monero-project/monero/tree/v0.16.0.1).
+A Node.js library for creating Haven Apps using RPC or WebAssembly

 * Supports wallet and daemon RPC clients.
 * Supports client-side wallets in Node.js or the browser using WebAssembly.